Europe's big telecoms roar back to health, worrying rivals

 The recent rapid re-making of the British market sums up the big players’ rebirth.

-BT Group (BT.L), the former state-owned entity that was focused on fixed telephony and broadband, has agreed to buy the country’s biggest mobile provider EE.
+BT Group, the former state-owned entity that was focused on fixed telephony and broadband, has agreed to buy the country’s biggest mobile provider EE.
 This recreates an integrated market leader in Britain just as Telefonica dominates in Spain or Orange in France, competition advocates warn.

 BT’s rivals, including heavyweight Vodafone - which grew by stealing mobile business from the former monopolies - are calling for closer monitoring of the new leader and a full separation of the Openreach unit that makes its network available to competitors.